CMU-CORGI/CMU-CORGI.github.io/_projects/sonic.md

 ---
-title: Re-Architecting Edge Devices for the Internet of Things
+title: Energy-Minimal Programmable Architectures to Enable Intelligence Beyond the Edge
 tag: sonic
 image: images/sonic.png
 summary: This project is building a new class of ultra-low-power systems to enable sophisticated on-device computation (e.g., machine learning) in the Internet of Things (IoT).
 (Collaboration with [Brandon Lucia](https://brandonlucia.com).)